|Nutrition Facts (per serving)|

 The recipe calls for chicken breasts, but feel free to substitute with boneless chicken thighs and add an extra 2 minutes to the pressure cooking time.

-- 1 1/2 pounds chicken breasts (cut into bite-size pieces)
+1 1/2 pounds chicken breasts, cut into bite-sized pieces

 Gather the ingredients.

-Add the chicken stock to the Instant Pot along with the coconut milk, fish sauce, ginger, curry paste, lime juice, and lime zest.
-Add the chicken pieces to the pot.
+Add chicken stock to Instant Pot along with coconut milk, fish sauce, ginger, curry paste, lime juice, and lime zest.
+Add chicken pieces.

-Turn the steam release vent to the sealing position and choose the pressure cook function, high pressure (manual on early models).
-Set the time to 5 minutes (7 minutes for boneless chicken thighs cut into chunks).
+Turn steam release vent to sealing position and choose pressure cook function, high pressure (manual on early models).
+Set time to 5 minutes (7 minutes for boneless chicken thighs cut into chunks).

-When the time is up, carefully move the steam release vent to the venting position (for other brands, follow your pressure cooker's instructions for a quick release).
-Cancel the pressure cook function.
+When time is up, carefully move steam release vent to venting position (for other brands, follow your pressure cooker's instructions for a quick release).
+Cancel pressure cook function.

-With a slotted spoon, remove the chicken pieces to a bowl or plate and set aside.
-To the pot, add the thinly sliced carrots, red and yellow peppers, and snow peas.
-Choose the sauté function and bring the mixture to a boil.
-Cook for 3 to 4 minutes, just until the vegetables are crisp-tender.
+With a slotted spoon, remove chicken pieces to a bowl or plate and set aside.
+To pot, add onions, thinly sliced carrots, red and yellow peppers, and snow peas.
+Choose sauté function and bring mixture to a boil.
+Cook for 3 to 4 minutes, just until vegetables are crisp-tender.

-Add the chicken back to the pot and heat through.
-Cancel the sauté function and ladle the chicken curry into a serving bowl; garnish with cilantro.
+Add chicken back to pot and heat through.
+Cancel sauté function and ladle chicken curry into a serving bowl; garnish with cilantro.